hsnlab/escape/pox/ext/doc/source/util/nffg_elements.rst

 :any:`Link` represents the common functions for Edge elements.

 :any:`NodeResource` represents the resource attributes of a Node.

-:any:`LinkResource` represents the resource attributes of an Edge.

 :any:`Flowrule` represents the attributes of a flowrule.